quantumbagel/quantumbagel/README.md

    - `Lights Out!` - a puzzle platformer game I might make with `@Pixelz22`
    - `CustomCrafter` - a SpigotMC crafting plugin for Minecraft
    - `WeBlock / Disney Square` - a lockdown / time management program for Windows, Linux, and MacOS.
 Might work on this with `@Pixelz22`.

+Find some more information, a detailed portfolio, and a contact form on my [website](https://quantumbagel.github.io)

 Contact me on `Discord`: `@NotQuantum` :D